Imagine a small pond that has clear blue water reflecting the summer sky.

-How many more weeks until the pond is completely covered with Lilly pads and the frog can hop to shore without getting wet?
+How many more weeks until the pond is completely covered with lily pads and the frog can hop to shore without getting wet?

-When the pond is half covered with Lilly pads and they are doubling every week, the pond will go from being half covered with Lilly pads to totally covered in just one week.
+When the pond is half covered with lily pads and they are doubling every week, the pond will go from being half covered to totally covered in just one week.
 It is the reality of doubling.

 Two to four seems like nothing much.
 Four to eight is mostly trivial too.
 But when the number is large and the doubling time short, then it is a different thing.

 It happens to be the number of people on earth in 1967 just 44 years ago.
 Since then the human population has doubled to 7,000,000,000 (7 billion).

 Unlike the pond, we cannot make the Earth any bigger than it already is.
 So we must hope that should the population double again, there is space enough.

 Hans Rosling explains why the human population is unlikely to double again.
 There are demographics at play that will see family size decline as kids survive better in poorer countries and most of the world passes through the demographic transition.